tki2396/chicago-parking-map/plan.md

 - Allow users to draw/select an area and see all zones intersecting it.
 - Show permit rules, costs, and links to city resources.
 - Mobile-friendly/responsive design.
+- Add address search and zone highlight.
+- Generate and display polygons for full zone areas (not just lines).

 ---